 You must first have acceptance for whatever health condition you face and its impact on your life before moving forward.
 Understand that healing is a journey that takes time; it is not an event.
 Be patient and kind with yourself and your body.
-You must learn to find peace, happiness and gratitude in the midst of the storm.
+You must learn to find peace, happiness, and gratitude in the midst of the storm.

 Additionally, the mindset that we aren’t supposed to experience any type of discomfort in our lives is a driving force for more stress.
 Some stress and anxiety are normal and healthy and there is no way to avoid it completely.
 We must be accepting of discomfort to some degree and learn how to live with it to minimize its impact on our lives.
 The more you resist something, the bigger and stronger it grows.
 The regular practice of mindfulness that I mentioned earlier can be very helpful with this.

 Although an impaired autonomic nervous system influences your thoughts, the way you think also affects your autonomic nervous system.
-In order to restore balance to your autonomic nervous system, you must change the way you think; letting go of perfectionistic demands, unrealistic expectations, negative self-talk and silencing the inner critic and trying to focus on the positives in your life instead of your symptoms, worries, fears, and problems.
+In order to restore balance to your autonomic nervous system, you must change the way you think; letting go of perfectionistic demands, unrealistic expectations, negative self-talk and silencing the inner critic, and trying to focus on the positives in your life instead of your symptoms, worries, fears, and problems.
 Whatever thoughts you give the most attention are the ones that will be dominant.
-If you choose to focus on love, relaxation, appreciation, gratitude and peace, this will encourage the parasympathetic nervous system, while fear, worry, demand, criticism etc., encourage the sympathetic nervous system.
+If you choose to focus on love, relaxation, appreciation, gratitude, and peace, this will encourage the parasympathetic nervous system, while fear, worry, demand, criticism, etc., encourage the sympathetic nervous system.
 Furthermore, if you focus on thoughts about how stressed you are or on symptoms that you experience, they will become stronger as well.
-To some degree, we can minimize the impact that stress has on our lives, by the way we respond to it.
+To some degree, we can minimize the impact that stress has on our lives, by the way, we respond to it.
 Now, granted, if you have dysfunction in your autonomic nervous system, at first this will feel impossible, but as you practice, it will become easier and more effective.

 Disconnect From Technology

-MRIs of the brain indicates that the constant and excessive stimulation that is caused to the brain by Facebook, Twitter and social media, in general, is as addictive and bad for your brain as methamphetamine and cocaine.
+MRIs of the brain indicates that the constant and excessive stimulation that is caused to the brain by Facebook, Twitter, and social media, in general, is as addictive and bad for your brain as methamphetamine and cocaine.
 They overstimulate the neurotransmitter dopamine in the brain in the same manner as these hard drugs, which results in depletion and then the need for more stimulation.
 Dopamine is a primary neurotransmitter needed to keep sympathetic stress in check and it is responsible for enabling us to feel pleasure, joy, motivation, energy, mental clarity, and focus.
 Additionally, the constant stimulation of technology is another form of stress that keeps the body in fight or flight.

 So, disconnect regularly from your cell phone, laptop, tablet, Ebook readers, computer, etc. Make a conscious effort to get completely away from technology for at least a period of time each day.
 Try and take one or two days a week when you avoid them completely or as much as possible.
-Don’t use instant notifications from Facebook, email or other social media, as this keeps you in a perpetual state of overstimulation.
+Don’t use instant notifications from Facebook, email, or other social media, as this keeps you in a perpetual state of overstimulation.

 Yes, technology and the Internet bring many benefits to our lives, but we must maintain balance.

-Alcohol, marijuana, cocaine, heroin, meth, benzodiazepines, SSRIs, Adderal or any other mind-altering substance all deplete neurotransmitters in the brain, and thus they will not be available to keep the autonomic nervous system in balance and perform there other critical jobs of moderating mood, behavior and thought.
+Alcohol, marijuana, cocaine, heroin, meth, benzodiazepines, SSRIs, Adderal or any other mind-altering substance all deplete neurotransmitters in the brain, and thus they will not be available to keep the autonomic nervous system in balance and perform their other critical jobs of moderating mood, behavior, and thought.
 Although psychotropics will initially relieve your stress, it is because they mimic your natural neurotransmitters, but as soon as the substance leaves the system you return to an even more stressed out state than you were before because you now have fewer neurotransmitters.
-When neurotransmitters are mimicked by artificial substances, then the brain reduces production of the natural neurotransmitter and then one becomes dependent on the mind-altering substance to fill in for the depleted neurotransmitter.
+When neurotransmitters are mimicked by artificial substances, then the brain reduces the production of the natural neurotransmitter and then one becomes dependent on the mind-altering substance to fill in for the depleted neurotransmitter.
 This is called addiction.
-This is also true of nicotine, caffeine and chocolate.
+This is also true of nicotine, sugar, caffeine, and chocolate.

 Make Time for Solitude

 Spending at least a little time each day, completely alone, and in complete silence is vital for the brain and the autonomic nervous system to rest and rejuvenate and can provide profound relief from stress and tension.
-Go inward, contemplate, reflect and just enjoy the peace, quiet and stillness.
+Go inward, contemplate, reflect and just enjoy the peace, quiet, and stillness.

 Avoid Toxic People